Mohamed-G-AlNagar/E-Commerce-Node/README.md

   - get cart by id

 5-Coupon:
  *User
   - Apply coupon to product
   - Apply coupon on cart if not applied to products *admin-seller
   - create Coupon
   - Apply Sale coupon to product (by admin or the one create it (seller))
   - Delete coupon (by admin or the one create it (seller))
   - Update coupon (by admin or the one create it(seller))
   - Get all coupons

+6- Order (Payment)
+ *admin
+  - checkout-session (payment) for cart
+  - get Order by id
+  - get All Orders